 Proposals without a Latino/a in the Producer or Director role will not be eligible for CIF.

-Proposals submitted to the CIF go through a two-phase review process.
-In phase one, each submission is reviewed internally and sent out to professionals in the field for initial evaluation and recommendations.
-In phase two, projects recommended to move forward are reviewed by a panel comprised of journalists, programmers, independent filmmakers, academics and representatives from national funding organizations.
-If a project is advanced to phase two, the applicant will have the opportunity to submit updates to the project before it goes to the final selection committee.
-Final selections are announced 4-5 months after the deadline.
+Proposals submitted to CIF go through a two-phase review process.
+In Phase One, each submission is reviewed internally and sent out to professionals in the field for initial evaluation and recommendations.
+In Phase Two, projects recommended to move forward are reviewed by a panel comprised of journalists, programmers, independent filmmakers, academics and representatives from national funding organizations.
+If a project is advanced to Phase Two, the applicant will have the opportunity to submit updates to the project before it goes to the final selection committee.
+Final selections are announced 5-6 months after the deadline.

-Final selections are usually announced by December.
-Do not expect to see first monies until the first quarter of the following calendar year, after executing a production funding agreement with LPB.
+Final selections will not be announced until January 2024.
+Do not expect to see the first installment of funds until the first quarter of the 2024 calendar year, after executing a production funding agreement with LPB.

 No, sample tapes are not required to be submitted with the initial submission of the proposal.
 However, you do have the option to include a link to any sample material in your application summary form.
 If your project is advanced to phase two, you will be required to submit a sample for panel review.

-No, a producer can only submit one project per year.
+No, an applicant can only submit one project per year.

-A producer can submit only one application per review period.
-That same producer can serve on the production team of another project, but cannot be an applicant.
+A filmmaker can submit only one application per review period.
+That same filmmaker can serve on the production team of another project, but cannot be an applicant.

 No, an engagement plan is not required.
 However, a plan utilizing both traditional and non-traditional forms of engagement would be beneficial to your project in the current multi-platform landscape of public media.